Jump to content

 • Structural: $100

-Items require 1/3rd there price worth of Normal materials to make.
-Repairing usually takes 1/100th to 1/10th the price of an item depending on the damage.
-You do not have to buy Crafting Material in Unit increments however it is suggested in games where Players play with strict rules on how much a person and/or ship can carry.
+Items require 1/3 of their price in Normal materials to make.
+Repairing usually costs 1/100th to 1/10 of the item's price, depending on the damage.
+You do not have to buy Crafting Material in Unit increments; however, it is suggested in games where Players play with strict rules on how much a person and/or ship can carry.

 Craft Checks

 When the player has the correct crafting skill and rank for the item.
-(The item should specify the crafting skill/rank) then the Character can attempt to make it.
-This requires a craft skill check too make sure the Character doesn't make a mistake in building the item.
-The default crafting DC for an general equipment items is 10 unless specified otherwise.
+(The item should specify the crafting skill/rank) Then the Character can attempt to make it.
+This requires a craft skill check to make sure the Character doesn't make a mistake in building the item.
+The default crafting DC for a general equipment item is 10 unless specified otherwise.
 Weapons and Armor it is 12 unless specified otherwise.
 Master-worked items add a +5 to the DC.
-Structural items are divided up into multiple skill checks with the default DC for each at 12.
-The Procure Difficulty also adds too the crafting of the item.
-Even if its just because its illegal.
-(Harding to craft something in secret in such a way that you wont get caught or leave evidence behind.). +1 DC per Procure Diff level.
+Structural items are divided into multiple skill checks, with the default DC for each at 12.
+The Procure Difficulty also adds to the crafting of the item.
+Even if it's just because it's illegal.
+(Harding to craft something in secret in such a way that you won't get caught or leave evidence behind.) +1 DC per Procure Diff level.

-The Tech Level doesn't effect the DC of crafting an item.
+The Tech Level doesn't affect the DC of crafting an item.
 This only means that you cannot craft the item unless you have that level in the Tech skill.

 Crafting Time

-All crafting time is in 1 day increments.
+All crafting time is in 1-day increments.
 1 day implies 8 to 10 hours of labor that will leave a Character with the fatigued condition and require sleep to remove.
-If the Character then continues to do adventuring that same day before rest the Character gains the exhausted condition.
+If the Character then continues to do adventuring that same day before resting, the Character gains the exhausted condition.

 A personal item is an item designed for use by a single character.
-If the personal item doesn't specify the time then the default crafting time is 5 days unless it is 'Large', 'Gigantic', 'Heavy'.
+If the personal item doesn't specify the time, then the default crafting time is 5 days unless it is 'Large', 'Gigantic', or 'Heavy'.
 For example: A weapon, suit of armor, personal computer, etc..) take 5 days to craft.
-This assumes that the item is being made to industrial standards and that part of the crafting process includes testing and clean up.
-The item once done could be sold at a store.
+This assumes that the item is being made to industrial standards and that part of the crafting process includes testing and clean-up.
+Once done, the item could be sold in a store.
 The Character can choose to pause work.
-Or only work for half the day in order to not gain the fatigued condition.
-This however means that the Character will take 10 days to finish the item.
+Or only work for half the day in order not to gain the fatigued condition.
+This, however, means that the Character will take 10 days to finish the item.

 The Character can do things to reduce the time.
 Crafting facilities can do part of the crafting work automatically for the Character.
-They cost money to gain access unless of course the Character owns one.
-These work shops can allow the character to either build the item much faster.
-Or have to work less ever day.
-A basic work shop reduces the time in half round down.
-So for an item that takes 5 days to construct now only takes 2.
-Or 4 days of half day work.
+They cost money to gain access, unless, of course, the Character owns one.
+These workshops can allow the character to either build the item much faster.
+Or have to work less every day.
+A basic workshop reduces the time in half.
+So, for an item that takes 5 days to construct, it now only takes 2.
+Or 4 days of half-day work.

-If a Character succeeds at the crafting check by at least 5 then the Character can take a day off length of time it takes to finish crafting.
+If a Character succeeds at the crafting check by at least 5, then the Character can take a day off, the length of time it takes to finish crafting.
 An additional day for each 5 more the roll surpasses the DC.

-Some Items require more time are usually personal items that are considered Large, Gigantic or Heavy.
-If a personal item is considered any one of these things then the default crafting time is 7 days.
+Some items that require more time are usually personal items that are considered large, gigantic, or Heavy.
+If a personal item is considered any one of these things, then the default crafting time is 7 days.

 Helping Craft

 Other Characters can help in the building or repairing of an item if they have the necessary crafting skill/ranks.
-The helping player can either take over for a half day so neither character takes the fatigued condition but the item still finished on time or the Character can attempt to assist in speeding up the building of the item.
-Either case the helping Character's player rolls for the assist.
-If the Characters are only dividing up the time between themselves then both Characters have to make successful craft checks.
-If just one of the Characters fails then the item is not made.
-If the Character is assisting then the roll acts like an skill assist.
-If the Character succeeds at the craft check the time is reduced by 25% round down.
+The helping player can either take over for a half-day so neither character takes the fatigued condition, but the item still finishes on time, or the Character can attempt to assist in speeding up the item's construction.
+In either case, the helping Character's player rolls for the assist.
+If the Characters are only dividing up the time between themselves, then both Characters have to make successful craft checks.
+If just one of the Characters fails, then the item is not made.
+If the Character is assisting, then the roll acts like a skill assist.
+If the Character succeeds on the craft check, the time is reduced by 25%, rounded down.

-Large structural items such as a space ship, house or boat take much more time.
-And normally *require* work shops or some form of facility such as a docking bay or a shipyard.
-These items should explain how many days it takes to craft the item if just a single person works on it.
-However if it doesn't assume that it would take 150 days.
-This accounts for working in a specially facility built to enable a Character to build such item.
+Large structural items such as a spaceship, house, or boat take much more time.
+And normally *require* workshops or some form of facility such as a docking bay or a shipyard.
+These items should indicate how many days it takes to craft each item if only a single person works on it.
+However, if it doesn't assume that it would take 150 days.
+This accounts for working in a special facility built to enable a Character to build such an item.
 The only way to shorten the work is to add labor.
 There are no penalties for more people.
-You simply take the number of days and divide by the number of Character building and round up.
+You simply take the number of days, divide by the number of Character building, and round up.
 Each Character has to have the required crafting skills.
-If a Character fails the skill check they simply do not build there part of the item.
+If a Character fails the skill check, they simply do not build their part of the item.
 Someone else will have to pick up the slack.
 You can divide up this work however you may like.
-A Character can roll for only up to 10 days worth of work at a time.
+A Character can roll for only up to 10 days' worth of work at a time.

-Example: You have 4 players that wish to build a Ship together.
-All players roll but 1 of the Players failed the check.
-If the ship takes 100 days to build then you only just took 30 days off.
-After 10 days in game has passed all 4 players can roll again.
+Example: You have 4 players who wish to build a Ship together.
+All players rolled, but 1 failed the check.
+If the ship takes 100 days to build, then you only just took 30 days off.
+After 10 days have passed, all 4 players can roll again.
 Continue this process until the ship is completed.

 Repairing Checks

 Repairing has the same DC rules as crafting.
-However for personal items it only takes either half day or a full day depending on the size of the item.
+However, for personal items, it takes either half a day or a full day, depending on the item's size.
 Any item that is considered Large, Gigantic or Heavy takes a full day.
 All other items take 1/2 day.
-And the cost of materials is only 1/100th to 1/10th the cost of the item depending on the extend of the damage.
+And the cost of materials is only 1/100th to 1/10th the cost of the item, depending on the extent of the damage.

-Procure Diff has no effect on the materials or cost when repairing.
+Procure Diff has no effect on materials or costs during repair.
 There is a feat Jerry Rigging that allows a repair without the cost of the materials but the DC is +6.

 Repairing structures is different.
-Structures can have multi things that need repairing.
+Structures can have multiple things that need repairing.
 Up to 10 different things can require repairs on a structure item before it is considered dilapidated and useless.
 Meaning that it would only be good for scrap (1/10th the original cost).
-Each thing wrong with a structural item can take up to 10 days to repair and 1/10th the cost of the item.
-Multi people can work on the same broken item with the same rules as crafting the item.
-The "Jerry Rigging" feat still applies to structures but instead of effecting the materials it effects how long it takes to repair the item.
+Each issue with a structural item can take up to 10 days to repair and cost 1/10 of the item's cost.
+Multiple people can work on the same broken item with the same rules as crafting the item.
+The "Jerry Rigging" feat still applies to structures, but instead of affecting the materials, it affects how long it takes to repair the item.
 Instead of 10 days.
 Just 1 day.

 Summary